vncg/react-admin/docs/CreateEdit.md

 );
 ```

-**Tip**: If you pass a function as a message, react-admin calls this function with `{ args, value, values,translate, ...props }` as argument.
+**Tip**: If you pass a function as a message, vn-kooch-react-admin calls this function with `{ args, value, values,translate, ...props }` as argument.
 For instance:

 ```jsx
 const message = ({ translate }) => translate('myroot.validation.email_invalid');